 Eating to Win

 Eating to Win, written by INBA World Vice President Wayne McDonald BSc.
 Mr Australia, Richard Hargreaves, provides some secrets to winning for bodybuilders.
 Other articles include Thinking to win and Training to Win.

 Eating fat to Build Muscle and get ripped

 Fat can be a close ally in your quest to pack on muscle and lose body fat.
 Not all fats were created equal, and far from being your enemy, the right fat can be your best friend.
-Read on to learn what the right fat is and how you can use it to your advantage.
+Read on to learn what the right fat is and how to use it to your advantage.

 Fat Essential Fatty Acid - Omega-3

 Fatty Acid - flaxseeds and flaxseed oil

 The body uses about 20 fatty acids to maintain normal function.
 Our bodies can synthesize all but two, Omega-3 and Omega-6.
 These two fatty acids must be obtained in proper balance through foods or supplements.
-Most people typically do not consume enough Omega-3 fatty acids compared to Omega-6 fatty acids (the current ratio is 1:20, whereas ideal is 1:4 ratio).
-Moreover, using a (bodybuilding) diet that reduces fat intake means supplementing with Omega-3 fatty acid is essential; otherwise, an inflammatory response occurs due to the imbalance.
+Most people typically do not consume enough Omega-3 fatty acids compared to Omega-6 fatty acids (the current ratio is 1:20, whereas the ideal is 1:4 ratio).
+Moreover, a (bodybuilding) diet that reduces fat intake means supplementing with Omega-3 fatty acids is essential; otherwise, an inflammatory response occurs due to the imbalance.

-EFA and flaxseed/oil are popular with competitive bodybuilders and is yet another example of the innovative understanding that bodybuilders have for nutrition (that now the general population are becoming aware of).
+EFA and flaxseed/oil are popular with competitive bodybuilders.
+They are yet another example of the innovative understanding that bodybuilders have for nutrition (that now the general population are becoming aware of).
 Flaxseeds are a rich source of Omega 3 fatty acids and abundant in fibre, lignans, vitamins, minerals and protein.
-Flaxseeds contain both soluble and insoluble fibre and importantly contain a unique fibre called mucilage.
+Flaxseeds contain both soluble and insoluble fibre and, importantly contain a unique fibre called mucilage.
 Mucilage helps stabilize blood sugar levels, protects against bowel cancer and is a natural laxative.
-Plus, 100 grams of flaxseeds produces 25 grams of protein (4 grams of protein per tablespoon), which is remarkable considering the other nutrients obtained along with this.
+Plus, 100 grams of flaxseeds produces 25 grams of protein (4 grams per tablespoon), which is remarkable considering the other nutrients obtained.

 Benefits for bodybuilders

-Flaxseed is one of the best sources for the essential fatty acid, alpha-linolenic acid.
+Flaxseed is one of the best essential fatty acid sources, alpha-linolenic acid.
 Alpha-linolenic acid is vital for bodybuilders: